 Dialogue is an essential element to writing a compelling story—it brings life and voice to your characters and moves the plot forward.
 But how can you write dialogue that feels authentic?
 What strategies do you need to employ in order to make conversations between people sound as real as possible on the page?

 When it comes to dialogue, you want each character to have a distinct voice.
 That means they won’t all sound alike or use the same words and phrases.
 Dialogue should reflect the personality of each character and it should be consistent with the tone of your story and age-appropriate for each speaker.

 Word choice is very important.
 Sentence structure tells you which character is speaking and what mood they’re in.
 For example, in one of my favorite series, Outlander, you can almost always tell when certain characters are speaking without even looking at the attribution tags.
 Fergus Fraser, a Frenchman adopted by a Scot, and his wife Marsali, are among the most recognisable characters in the story.
-Because Fergus uses a French accent when he speaks and his wife uses a Scottish accent, it’s easy to tell their dialogue apart when simply scanning the page.
+Because Fergus has a French accent when he speaks and his wife has a Scottish accent, it’s easy to tell their dialogue apart when simply scanning the page.

-Meanwhile, in books like Outlander, Diana Gabaldon focuses on including action within her dialogue so that as the reader goes along through the narrative.
-They always have a clear picture of where the characters are and what they’re doing.
+Meanwhile, in books like Outlander, Diana Gabaldon focuses on including action within her dialogue so that, as the reader goes along through the narrative, they always have a clear picture of where the characters are and what they’re doing.
 For this reason, the series reads as a highly visual, high-action story.